alex6gonzalez/final-master-project/README.md

-# Associations between vascular risk factors, heart CMR radiomics and brain MRI indices in UK Biobank
+# Traditional Machine Learning and Causal Inference approaches for systemic multi-disease associations in UK Biobank

 INTRO....